-We’ll cover the tips on growing mushrooms with a kit below, but if you’re thinking about working “from scratch,” you’ll need to grow your mycelium before you do anything else.
+We’ll cover the tips on growing mushrooms with a kit below.
+If you’re thinking about working “from scratch,” you’ll need to grow your mushroom mycelium before you do anything else.
 What is mycelium, you might ask?

 The basic organic matter of a mushroom is known as chitin.
 The chitin branches off in various directions and becomes hyphae, with a cluster of hyphae referred to as mycelium.